 Through the studying the media students learn about the following media industries in our society: television; film and cinema; radio; popular music; newspapers; magazines and advertising.
 They also learn practical skills such as the effects of different camera shots; writing copy using appropriate media language; using ICT to design media texts; script-writing; using a camcorder and video-editing.

 Students follow the WJEC Media Studies specification at GCSE and A2 which are designed to allow media students to draw on their existing experience of the media and to develop their abilities to respond critically to the media.
-It enables students to explore a wide variety of media, including digital media technologies, drawing on the fundamental concepts informing the study of the media: texts, industry and audiences.
-The specification also encourages creative work to enable students to gain a greater appreciation of the media through their own production work and to develop their own production skills.
+They enables students to explore a wide variety of media, including digital media technologies, drawing on the fundamental concepts informing the study of the media: texts, industry and audiences.
+The specifications also encourages creative work to enable students to gain a greater appreciation of the media through their own production work and to develop their own production skills.